-- 1 Cf. section 101 paragraph two.

-- 2 The use of the term "reder" has been explained in the preface.

-- 3 Cf. Section 109 paragraph three.
+- 2 The use of the term "reder" has been explained in the preface. - 3 Cf. Section 109 paragraph three.

-Section 109 Notice to and dismissal of the managing reder1
+Section 109 Notice to and dismissal of the managing reder

-By decision of partners owning more than half of the partner-ship's interest, a managing reder appointed for an indefinite term can at any time be dismissed with 3 months' notice.
+By decision of partners owning more than half of the partnership's interest, a managing reder appointed for an indefinite term can at any time be dismissed with 3 months' notice.
 A managing reder appointed for a definite time of more than 4 years can upon a decision as mentioned be dismissed after 4 years' service, with 3 months' notice.